earthly/website/blog/_posts/2022-06-24-building-k8s-tekton.md

 Kubernetes is one of the most popular platforms for automating the management, deployment, and scaling processes of microservice applications.
 Because Kubernetes is complex, though, a framework can help developers and operations teams use the platform to follow CI/CD practices in building applications.
 This is where Tekton comes in.

-[Tekton](https://tekton.dev/) is an open source framework that’s designed to help you optimize your CI/CD practices.
+[Tekton](https://tekton.dev/) is an open source framework that's designed to help you optimize your CI/CD practices.
 With it, you can build customizable and reusable CI/CD pipelines as well as orchestrate workflows across on-premise systems and multiple cloud providers.

-In this tutorial, you’ll learn how to create a customizable CI/CD workflow with Tekton to deploy a sample application to your Kubernetes cluster.
+In this tutorial, you'll learn how to create a customizable CI/CD workflow with Tekton to deploy a sample application to your Kubernetes cluster.

 ## What Is Tekton?